 February 13, 2023

 February 28 is International Repetitive Strain Injury (RSI) Awareness Day, which is dedicated to RSI education and prevention.
-Every year some 2.3 million Canadian adults are crippled by RSIs and musculoskeletal disorders (MSDs) that seriously limit their daily activities.
-The majority of these injuries are caused by work-related activities.
+Every year millions of Canadian adults suffer from RSIs and musculoskeletal disorders (MSDs) that seriously limit their daily activities.
+Most of these injuries are caused by work-related activities.
 For health-care workers, musculoskeletal pain and disorders are "by far and away the primary type of injury suffered" with almost half caused by patient handling.

 RSIs and MSDs account for more than 40 per cent of all lost-time injuries allowed by Ontario’s Workplace Safety and Insurance Board (WSIB.)
 This is the single largest class of compensation claims in the province.
 Many more go unreported, and many that are reported are turned down.